KLM-475/509 replacement for the Korg Poly-61 Synthesizer (some assembly required)

 Some years ago I started a project with the goal of increasing the resolution of control parameters in the Korg Poly-61.
 My initial approach was a daughterboard which plugged into the sockets of the two MCU chips on the digital board and generated control voltages for the voice board.
 While this approach may have worked out, I abandoned it as being too much effort for the final result.
 The main shortcoming of this approach was that it did not address existing damage from battery leakage on the digital board, which is fairly common.
 Recently I decided to make another attempt at a Poly-61 project, but this time the plan was to replace the entire KLM-475/509 with a new design which would increase the resolution of the parameters and also add MIDI.
 It seemed that a single PIC microcontroller would have enough processing power to replace both of the old MCU's.
 I chose a 12-bit DAC to generate all of the control voltages, with a CD4051B de-multiplexer feeding eight sample and hold circuits.
 I decided to implement the LFO in firmware so that additional waveforms could be provided.
 Initially, I had hoped to use PIC chips to replace the 8253 timers, but ended up scrapping that idea.
 Luckily, it is still possible to buy 8253 chips, and using them simplified the project.
 Below is a photo of the first version of the pcb. (the MIDI cable is not attached but you can see where the 10-pin connector goes.
-The flex connector was replaced with a single row male header, as the original flex cable was ruined by battery leakage corrosion and had to be replaced with a different type) The design is simpler than the original and takes up less pcb space, since there are no 40-pin DIP IC's.
+On this board, a single row header was installed instead of the flex connector, as the original flex cable was ruined by battery leakage corrosion and had to be replaced with a different type) The design is simpler than the original and takes up less pcb space, since there are no 40-pin DIP IC's.
+It should also draw significantly less current at 5V, although I have not measured this.
 The cassette in and out circuitry has been removed, since MIDI sysex can be used instead.
 I placed the JST connectors in the same positions on the pcb to ease installation.
 I am currently using the v2 pcb for firmware development, which has a few small changes.

 Here is a photo showing the new pcb and the Korg KLM-475B.
 (The KLM-509 is very similar to the 475B)